dwyl/quotes/README.md

 ## Contributing

-As always with [@dwyl]() projects, contributions are _very much_ welcome! <br />
+As with all [@dwyl](https://github.com/dwyl) projects, contributions are _very much_ welcome! <br />
-There are 3 ways of contributing to this project:
+There are 3 ways of contributing to the quotes project:

 1. Curate
 2. Add